 In the mid-1990s, as household web usage became increasingly standard, its synchronous, multilateral education capabilities began coming into focus.
 The web had made the immediate transmission of video, audio, graphical, and compositional content considerably easier, more reliable, and more accessible.
 In 1996, Jones International University became the first online university in the United States to receive full accreditation, when it gained recognition through the Higher Learning Commission of the North Central Association of Colleges and Schools.

 By the start of the new millennium, online colleges moved from the educational fringe to center stage as one of the fastest-growing forms of education in circulation.
-According to the National Center for Education Statistics, “from 2000 to 2008, the percentage of undergraduates enrolled in at least one distance education class expanded from eight percent to twenty percent, and the percentage enrolled in a distance education degree program increased from two percent to four percent.”
+According to the National Center for Education Statistics, “from 2000 to 2008, the percentage of undergraduates enrolled in at least one distance education class expanded from 8% to 20%, and the percentage enrolled in a distance education degree program increased from 2%to 4%.”